3D printing has been growing in popularity over the past years and one of the types of models that 3D printers are used for the most are miniatures.

 What filament is cheaper to print with?

-Not only that, but since ABS requires so much more precision in terms of printing settings than PLA, and since it’s very susceptible to temperature changes, chances are that you’ll end up collecting a huge pile of failed prints much sooner than if you were using PLA, and of course this means that you may end up spending more on the filament itself, even though 1Kg spool of both filaments costs roughly the same.
+Not only that, but since ABS requires so much more precision in terms of printing settings than PLA, and since it’s very susceptible to temperature changes, chances are that you’ll end up collecting a huge pile of failed prints much sooner than if you were using PLA.
+This means that you may end up spending more on the filament itself, even though 1Kg spool of both filaments costs roughly the same.

-So, in short; PLA is more affordable to print with.
+So, in short; PLA is more affordable, easier, and more convenient to print with.

 Overall looks before postprocessing